 With something sweet to throw away.

-The revelation gets at the purpose of it all, moving beyond societal definition of role and responsibility to something more personally meaningful—relationships that genuinely matter:
+The revelation gets at the purpose of it all, moving beyond the societal definition of role and responsibility to something more personally meaningful—relationships that genuinely matter:

 But I want something good to die for

 I want a new mistake, lose is more than hesitate.

 Goddamn, if I had the available space, I’d tattoo those lyrics on my ass.
 This is the point of everything, people!
 We’re all going to croak!
 Let’s make things beautiful!
 Let’s make every mistake in the book without feeling one iota of guilt about it!